 - 1. Uncertainty.
 The one feature a declared homestead procedure based on filing with the county recorder should have is certainty yet no one can rely on the validity of a homestead declaration.
 The filing sits in the records, but has little meaning unless it is tested in execution proceedings.
 The debtor may have moved to another residence or the debtor's marriage may be dissolved.
-A later declaration as to different property acts as an abandonment pro tanto of the interest of the declarant.39 Thus, if spouses choose to live apart, and a second (or second and third) declaration is recorded, the first declaration becomes meaningless. - 2.
+A later declaration as to different property acts as an abandonment pro tanto of the interest of the declarant.
+Thus, if spouses choose to live apart, and a second (or second and third) declaration is recorded, the first declaration becomes meaningless. - 2.
 Illusory protection.
 The homestead declaration provides little real protection for the family home.
 The most important protections (other than the voluntary sale proceeds exemption) are embodied in the automatic homestead.
 The homestead declaration can only give a false sense of security.
 In any event, most homeowners have no need for the protection, because most homeowners never become judgment debtors.
-If they do become judgment debtors, the statute should provide essential protections without regard to whether a paper may have been filed at some time in the past.
+If they do become judgment debtors, the statute should provide essential protections without regard to whether a paper may have been filed at some time in the past. - 3.
+Opportunity for misleading homestead declaration mills.
+Anyone who has purchased a house in recent years has probably received one or more solicitations from the homestead declaration mills.
+Experience with these dubious operations, whose broadsides typically misrepresent the law, impelled the Legislature to enact a consumer protection statute governing homestead filing services.
+One operator who ran afoul of the statute mailed approximately four million solicitations in a four-year period after enactment of the regulatory statute.
+Repeal of the declared

-^{38.} Section 704.760(b).
+38. Section 704.760(b).

-^{39.} Section 704.990(b).
+39. Section 704.990(a).